jzumsteg/pooleblog/_posts/2018-06-28-sancerre,-guédelon-and-briare.md

-The 24 bottles doesn't include the bottle Madame gave us as thanks for appreciating and buying their wine.
+The 48 bottles doesn't include the bottles of their best Sancerre that Madame gave us  - one for Mary & Gilles, one for Laurie and me - as thanks for appreciating and buying their wine.
 Ever see anyone in Napa leave the winery with complimentary bottles?
 Nope.
 <h2>Canal and Bridge</h2>
 Y'all know that Laurie and I love visiting the canals of France, and that we also like bridges.
 So what could be better than a canal bridge?
 This canal carries the Canal Latéral à la Loire across the Loire River; a canal on a bridge.
 Pretty cool, we think.